-Some quantitative information are specific numbers in electronic or paper files.
+Some quantitative information is specific numbers in electronic or paper files.
 They may not be in the format of a report but are critical numbers for human resource management.
-For example, business targets announced by senior management in townhalls, Key Performance Indicators (KPIs) and Objectives and Key Results (OKRs) in number terms shared in department meetings, lists of recruitment partners and contractual terms, and training vendors and agreement terms.
+For example, business targets announced by senior management in town hall meetings, Key Performance Indicators (KPIs) and Objectives and Key Results (OKRs) in number terms shared in department meetings, lists of recruitment partners and contractual terms, and training vendors and agreement terms.

-• Analyses -
+Analyses -